About the Teaching Hub

 The mission of the teaching hub is to cultivate a community dedicated to pedagogical excellence with a focus on academic inquiry, social justice, and reflection, in service of St. Catherine’s mission to educate women to lead and influence.
 The hub offers resources, support, learning opportunities, and discursive spaces for faculty and staff to continue developing their skills in teaching, learning, and student success.

 Teaching circles are small, informal groups of faculty and staff that engage in year-long study of a single pedagogical topic.
 Previous topics have included anti-racist pedagogy, AI in the classroom, and career readiness.
+You can see reports from all of our AY 25/56 Teaching circles in this Google Folder.

 AI in Teaching & Learning Workshop Series